citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ManagedDirectoriesVerificationState.md

 HasInvalidDirectories returns a boolean if a field has been set.

+### SetInvalidDirectoriesNil

+`func (o *ManagedDirectoriesVerificationState) SetInvalidDirectoriesNil(b bool)`

+ SetInvalidDirectoriesNil sets the value for InvalidDirectories to be an explicit nil

+### UnsetInvalidDirectories
+`func (o *ManagedDirectoriesVerificationState) UnsetInvalidDirectories()`

+UnsetInvalidDirectories ensures that no value is present for InvalidDirectories, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)